3. Processing your Personal Data

 Customer service messages: we also use your Personal Data for customer service messages, and to notify you about updates to our services and to respond to your requests;

 Anonymous Data: we may create Anonymous Data from Personal Data by excluding information (such as your name) that makes the data personally identifiable to you.
 We use this Anonymous Data to perform statistical analysis of users’ aggregate behaviour so that we may enhance the content of our services and improve site navigation.
-Chelsea Magazines reserves the right to use and disclose Anonymous Data to third parties at its discretion, in aggregate form.
+World Show Media Ltd reserves the right to use and disclose Anonymous Data to third parties at its discretion, in aggregate form.

 If you elect to receive communications from us we may periodically send you free newsletters and emails that directly promote the use of our sites or the purchase of our products or services and may contain advertisements for third parties.